MarcGrol/microgen/README.md

 - As an administrator: Publish dayly result of etappe
 - As a gambler: Create a profile
 - As a gambler: Compose your own team of cyclists for a particular year
-- As a gambler: View etappes results
+- As anybody: View tours with their cyclists, etappes and results
-- As a gambler: View best cyclists
+- As anybody: View best cyclists of a tour
-- As a gambler: View best gamblers
+- As anybody: View best gamblers of a tour

 ## Concept
 An "application" consists of the following concepts: